usnistgov/NexusLIMS-CDCS-Docker/README.md

 More information on MongoDB RAM usage can be found in the [documentation](https://docs.mongodb.com/manual/faq/diagnostics/#faq-memory)

-## Appendix A: Additional components
+## Appendix B: Additional components

 Additional components can be added to the NexusLIMS CDCS stack by providing `docker-compose.yml` files for those.
 Update the `COMPOSE_FILE` variable in the `.env` file to do so.
 More information can be found in on this option in the